Brunswick, Georgia: Religion

 According to Sperling's BestPlaces, approximately 56.3% of the city's population identify with a religion as of 2020.
-Typical of those traditionally placed within the Bible Belt and conservative American South, the majority of the religiously-affiliated population identify as Christians.
-The single largest Christian tradition within the city and metropolitan area are Baptists (15.7%), primarily divided into the National Baptist Convention and Southern Baptist Convention among others; in contrast, the largest single Christian denomination has been the Roman Catholic Church and its Diocese of Savannah (6.8%).
+Typical of those traditionally placed within the Bible Belt and conservative American South, the majority of the religiously affiliated population identified as Christians.
+The single largest Christian tradition within the city and metropolitan area are Baptists (15.7%).
+Among its Baptist constituency, the National Baptist Convention and Southern Baptist Convention were some of the largest Baptist denominations in the area.
+The largest single Christian denomination has been the Roman Catholic Church and its Diocese of Savannah (6.8%).

 Following, Methodism was the second largest tradition (12.3%) and Pentecostalism was the third largest Christian tradition in the area (8.2%), notably served through the Assemblies of God and Church of God.
-Other prominent Christian communities operating with a substantial presence in the city and area have also been Presbyterians, Episcopalians or Anglicans of the Protestant Episcopal Church in the United States and Continuing Anglicanism, Lutherans, etc. Among non-mainstream Christianity, the Church of Jesus Christ of Latter-Day Saints makes up 1.5% of the faithful as of 2020.
+Other prominent Christian communities operating with a substantial presence in the city and area have also been Presbyterians, Episcopalians or Anglicans of the Protestant Episcopal Church in the United States, Lutherans, etc. Among non-mainstream Christianity, the Church of Jesus Christ of Latter-Day Saints made up 1.5% of the faithful according to this study.

-Outside of local Christendom, the second-largest religion practiced or adhered to in the area has been Judaism, and collectively, Eastern religions such as Buddhism or Hinduism made up 0.3% of the population.
+The second-largest religion practiced or adhered to in the area was Judaism, and collectively, Eastern religions such as Buddhism or Hinduism made up 0.3% of the population.
 The largest Jewish movement within the city has been Reform Judaism, spread throughout the historic Temple Beth Tefilloh, founded in 1886.